-Category Issue Description/Implication Social Increased awareness Public perception that UFAA's role is part of government strate- gy to obtain additional revenue to fund public expenditure using the 'idle' funds.
-The Authority will undertake advocacy and sen- sitization campaigns, in addition to engaging the media through provision of timely and accurate information for objectiveness in reporting.
+Category Issue Description/Implication Social Increased awareness Public perception that UFAA's role is part of government strategy to obtain additional revenue to fund public expenditure using the 'idle' funds.
+The Authority will undertake advocacy and sensitisation campaigns, in addition to engaging the media through provision of timely and accurate information for objectiveness in reporting.
 Retrogressive beliefs Cultural practices/beliefs discourage testators from preparing testamentary documents hence assets turned over to the Authority without the heirs'/beneficiaries' knowledge.
-Many citizens don't declare the wealth/assets in full hence tracing next of kin becomes a problem.
-Technological Advancement in technology Rapid technological change will soon render existing ICT infrastru ture obsolete.
+Many citizens don't declare the wealth/assets in full hence tracing next of kin becomes a problem in technology t a i t t t t t t t Rapid technological change will soon render existing ICT infrastru ture obsolete.
 This necessitates continuous replacement and adaptation as demand for technology-based services calls for increased automation.
 The Authority will, therefore, automate most of its services for effectiveness and efficiency and for enhanced brand visibility and improved, timely provision of feedback.
-However, with increased automation, claimants are required to be technologically savvy to navigate and make claims on the online portal.
-With rapid change in technological advancement, the risk of data loss and unauthorized access also increases.
+However, with increased automation, claimants are required to be technologically savy to navigate and make claims on the online portal.
+With rapid change in technological advancement, the risk of data loss and unauthorised access also increases.
 The Authority will develop a Business Continuity Plan (BCP) to ensure continuity of service delivery in the advent of illegal attacks.
-Information dissemination Growth in use of social media platforms amongst stakeholders offers UFAA an opportunity for disseminating information on UFAs. • For objectiveness, the Authority will review and implement a media engagement policy to guide its interactions with the media.
+Information Dissemination Growth in use of social media platforms amongst stakeholders offers UFAA an opportunity for disseminating information on UFAs.
+For objectiveness, the Authority will review and implement a media engagement policy to guide its interactions with the media.
 UFAA will regularly update its social-media platforms.
-The Authority will develop new modes of communication for wider reach (such as religious umbrella bodies, vernacular radio and TV stations, champions etc).
+The Authority will develop new modes of communication for wider reach (such as religious umbrella bodies, vernacular radio and TV stations, champions etc)

-Category Issue Description/Implication Environmental Triple planetary crisis (threat of climate change, Biodiversity loss, and land degradation) Has been identified as the most significant health threat of the 21st century.
+Category Issue Description/Implication Environmental Triple planetary crisis (threat of climate change, Biodiversity loss, and land degradation).
+Has been identified as the most significant health threat of the 21st century.
 It endangers billions of lives and livelihoods across every continent and threatens the systems upon which we all depend.
 The Authority will develop and implement a CSR action plan to render a hand in mitigating effects of this emerging challenge.
 Legal Legislative framework Supportive legal and policy framework is a key ingredient for the Authority to deliver on her mandate.
-Especially necessary is a concrete definition of a holder and the conditions that qualify an asset to be categorized as an unclaimed asset under the UFA Act.
-Development/review of the legal and policy framework is depen- dent on the parent Ministry.
-Ethical Good governance Holders treat unclaimed financial assets as additional revenue streams and are thus reluctant to declare and surrender them to the Authority.
-There are inherent fraud risks.
-Sustainability The African Union Agenda 2030 encourages corporates to adopt sustainable practices and to integrate sustainability information into their reporting cycle.
-Community social impact The Authority will develop and implement a CSR action plan, focusing on cross-cutting issues.
-Corporate culture Performance- oriented corporate culture The Authority will mainstream progressive culture amongst staff to stimulate a performance culture.
-Theological consideration Religious orientation The Authority will be neutral with respect to religious orientations in the country.
+Especially necessary is a concrete defination of a holder and the conditions that qualify an asset to be categorised as an unclaimed asset under the UFA Act.
+Development/review of the legal and policy framework is dependent on the parent Ministry.
+Ethical Good Governance Holders treat unclaimed financial assets as additional revenue streams and are thus reluctant to declare and surrender them to the Authority There are inherent fraud risks Sustainability The African Union Agenda 2030 encourages corporates to adopt sustainable practices and to integrate sustainability information into their reporting cycle.
+Community Social Impact The Authority will develop and implement a CSR action plan, focusing on cross-cutting issues